Eat and live in harmony and balance

 Understand the broader spiritual aspects of the Ayurvedic diet

-Connect to our philosophy of "Simple living, high thinking" by visiting our protected cows, with the option to help milking them
+Connect to our philosophy of "Simple living, high thinking" by visiting our protected cows and understanding the concept of ‘ahimsa’ milk

 Take home some of Devi's favourite recipes so you can continue your Ayurvedic journey in your day-to-day life